srgchrksv/etl-cryptoidxs/readme.md

 - BNBBTC

-### Looking to calculate Relative Strength Index of Exponential Moving Average for each pair and then use this formula to get the indexes:
+### Looking to calculate Relative Strength Index for each pair and then use this formula for currency indexes:

 | Currency | Calculation                                |
 |----------|--------------------------------------------|